petabyt/rk/docs/rockchip.md

 	- Board vendors refuse to offer assistance to the community working on their hardware for free
 	- **Most board vendors do the bare minimum for people to buy their product and leave their customers in the dark after that**
 - *"I was told Rockchip no longer considers RK3588 to be an “open source” chip.
 In practice, that means Rockchip no longer contributes RK3588 code to open-source projects and they also decided not to sell RK3588 directly to SBC vendors."*[^8]
-	- This checks out - RK3588 is nowhere to be found on https://opensource.rock-chips.com/
+	- Rockchip is still consistently contributing RK3588 code to the kernel
+	- Rockchip has refused to make *any* documentation at all available for the RK3588 [^9]
-	- Rockchip is insane if they ever considered RK3588 'open source' in the first place
+	- Opinion: Rockchip is insane if they ever considered RK3588 'open source' in the first place
 - Rockchip and their vendors (Orange Pi, Banana Pi, Radxa, Cool-Pi, etc) release boards and products with subpar hardware support
-	- Some vendors require custom kernels and bootloaders
+	- Some boards require custom kernels and bootloaders
-	- Some vendors use nonstandard hardware that requires additional kernel work to get working
+	- Some boards use nonstandard hardware that requires additional kernel work to get working
-- Rockchip and Collabora employees are *still* working on upstreaming support for rockchip[^6]
+- Rockchip employees are *still* working on upstreaming support for RK3588, years after release [^6]
-- Rockchip is shifting focus to Edge AI, Automotive, Robotics, and smart audio solutions. [^7]
+- Rockchip is shifting focus to Edge AI, Automotive, Robotics, and smart audio solutions [^7]

 [^1]: I count each separate register file as a 'subsystem', excluding duplicates
 [^2]: 'documented' only means it has the register file defined.
 It may not have all the information needed to write a driver.